Refined Sugar-free Strawberry Sauce.

 - Heart-healthy, strawberries are excellent for the heart, and as well as for managing the blood sugar, lowering cholesterol, and controlling the blood pressure.

-- For one thing, eating immune-boosting foods are more than ever necessary (because of COVID-19), and strawberries have abundant vitamin C that is sure to help your body’s immune system.
+- For one thing, eating immune-boosting foods are more than ever necessary (because of it’s better for the body), and strawberries have abundant vitamin C that is sure to help your body’s immune system.

 - Notable among the several benefits of strawberry is that it can improve eye health.